-The purpose of the Research Ethics Committee (REC): Humanities in reviewing research, is to contribute to safeguarding the dignity, rights, safety, and well-being of all actual or potential participants in social, behavioral , economic and educational research conducted at Stellenbosch University.
+The purpose of the Research Ethics Committee: Social Behavioural and Education Research (REC: SBE) in reviewing research, is to contribute to safeguarding the dignity, rights, safety, and well-being of all actual or potential participants in social, behavioural, economic and education research conducted at Stellenbosch University.

-The Research Ethics Committee provides independent, competent, and timely reviews of the ethical risks related to research proposals, and can recommend measures aimed at avoiding or minimising these risks – acknowledging that the ethics dimensions of research can never be fully separated from the scientific dimensions of research (which include, among other things, methodological, theoretical and institutional aspects).
+The REC: SBE provides independent, competent, and timely reviews of the ethical risks related to research proposals, and can recommend measures aimed at avoiding or minimising these risks – acknowledging that the ethics of research can never be fully separated from its scientific dimensions (which include, among other things, methodological and theoretical aspects).

-The Research Ethics application process starts within the respective Departments via the Departmental/Faculty Ethics Screening Committee (DESC/FESC).
+The Research Ethics application process starts within the respective academic departments via the Departmental/Faculty Ethics Screening Committee (DESC/FESC).
 Applications are screened to determine their risk levels.
-Low risk projects are screened by the DESC and are ratified by the REC: Humanities.
-Only applications that are deemed as medium or high risk are referred to the REC for review at a convened meeting.
+Low-risk projects are screened by the DESC and are ratified by the REC: SBE.
+Only those applications that are deemed as medium or high risk are referred to the REC: SBE for review at a convened meeting.